Helperbird/website/src/pages/features/google-translate.md

 There are several benefits of Helperbird's Translation feature, including:

-### Easily translate words, websites, and pdfs
+### Easily translate words, websites, and PDFs
-It allows users to easily translate words, websites, and pdfs in any language, making it easy to understand content in other languages.
+It allows users to easily translate words, websites, and PDFs in any language, making it easy to understand content in other languages.

 ### Powered by Google Translate